lostjared/acidcamGL/README.md

 use:
 	acidcamGL -l

-Playlist Now uses String names versus ID identifiers: to list the different filters then list them one after the other in a text file line by line like this:
+The playlist Now uses String names versus ID identifiers: to list the different filters then list them one after the other in a text file line by line like this: